Philippine Children's Medical Center: History

-The Philippine Children's Medical Center was established as the Lungsod ng Kabataan (LNK; 'Children's City') on August 10, 1979 through Presidential Decree No. 1631 issued by President Ferdinand Marcos.
-The decree was issued during International Year of the Child.
-The Lungsod ng Kabataan would be inaugurated on April 29, 1980, in a ceremony attended by Princess Margaret of the United Kingdom.
+The Philippine Children's Medical Center was established as the Lungsod ng Kabataan (LNK; 'Children's City') on August 10, 1979, through Presidential Decree No. 1631 issued by President Ferdinand Marcos.
+The decree was issued during the International Year of the Child.
+The Lungsod ng Kabataan was inaugurated on April 29, 1980, in a ceremony attended by Princess Margaret of the United Kingdom.
 On June 23, 1980, under the Ministry of Human Settlements, led by First Lady Imelda Marcos, the hospital became operational.

-The hospital would adopted its current name on January 12, 1987 during the administration of President Corazon Aquino through Memorandum Order No. 2.
+The hospital adopted its current name on January 12, 1987, during the administration of President Corazon Aquino through Memorandum Order No. 2.

-PCMC began with 47 active medical staff composed of recognized pediatricians and pediatric surgeons who pioneered the 4 clinical services initially offered, to wit: Ambulatory, In-Patient Care, Surgery, and Critical Care.
+PCMC began with 47 active medical staff composed of recognized pediatricians and pediatric surgeons who pioneered the four clinical services initially offered, to wit: Ambulatory, In-Patient Care, Surgery, and Critical Care.
 At about the same time, the Department of Laboratories and the Physical Rehabilitation Unit were also established and became fully operational.

-From 1983 to 1985, PCMC expanded its activities in patient care services, Residency and Fellowship training, and in continuing medical education.
-Improvement in physical infrastructure and the creation of more service components became the focus toward the late 1980s.
+From 1983 to 1985, PCMC expanded its activities in patient care services, Residency and Fellowship training, and continuing medical education.
+Improvement in physical infrastructure and the creation of more service components became the focus in the late 1980s.
 Pediatric subspecialties such as Neonatology, Pulmonology, Nephrology, Cardiology, Hematology, and Allergology under the Department of Pediatric Medicine, as well as Anesthesia under the Department of Pediatric Surgery were subsequently established.

 In line with the PCMC vision to be the premier Pediatric Center of the country, the Child Neuroscience Department, the Center for Developmental Intervention, Perinatology Department and Research Department were likewise created.
-With its goal of strengthening the tertiary care facilities of the institution, Pediatric Dentistry, and Child Psychiatry were formed in 1989.
+With the goal of strengthening the tertiary care facilities of the institution, Pediatric Dentistry and Child Psychiatry were formed in 1989.
 Throughout the 1990s, PCMC continued to improve its operations.
 Various innovative activities under the Committee of Primary Preventive and Promotive Programs were organized.
 Institutional highlights during the turn of the century introduced new Fellowship Training Programs such as Pediatric Radiology and Pediatric Gynecology.

-Under the leadership of Dr Julius A. Lecciones who has been Executive Director since 2006, the PCMC has maintained Level IV training hospital accreditation, with an authorized 212-bed capacity, serving patients from newborn to 19 years old, as well as high-risk pregnant women.
+Under the leadership of Dr. Julius Almario Lecciones, who has been executive director since 2006, the PCMC has maintained Level IV training hospital accreditation, with an authorized 212-bed capacity, serving patients from newborn to 19 years old, as well as high-risk pregnant women.